Zeezrom: Conversion

 In an article for Journal of Book of Mormon Studies, Pennsylvania State sociology professor Stephen Robert Couch draws upon the work of other researchers in discussing the sophist, or introspective-resistant, ways of Ammonihah's lawyers; in contrast, Alma and Amulek were able to help Zeezrom reflect and recognize his mistakes.
 Matthew Scott Stenson, a literature professor at Tennessee Tech University, says that the citizens' weakness was rooted in arrogance.

 Because the Ammonihahites were angry with Zeezrom for believing the missionaries' words, he sought refuge in Sidom with others who had been driven from Ammonihah.
 While there, Zeezrom fell deathly ill.
 The Book of Mormon account attributes the cause to the intense guilt he felt about his past, while Thomas came to the same conclusion when he read the story.
 Further, Hardy calls it a "psychosomatic illness" caused by his shame.

 Missionary efforts

 Zeezrom becomes a very active missionary.
 He teaches in the land of Melek and joins Alma on his mission to the Zoramites in Antionum.
 In later times he is held up as one of the key teachers in spreading the Nephite religion, along with Alma and Amulek.

 City of Zeezrom

-The Lamanites captured the City of Zeezrom in the land of Manti around 66 B.C., which was during the years-long war between the Nephites and Lamanites.
+The Lamanites captured the City of Zeezrom in the land of Manti around 66 BC, which was during the years-long war between the Nephites and Lamanites.
 It took the Nephites five years to handle the invasion, but the Book of Mormon Reference Guide states that the city may have eventually been deserted by the Lamanites.